webplatform/docs/html/elements/progress/index.md

 The HTML <code>&lt;progress&gt;</code> element is a number in the range zero to a maximum, giving the fraction of work that has so far been completed.
 The progress element is not the correct element to use for something that is just a gauge, as opposed to task progress.
 For instance, indicating disk space usage using progress would be inappropriate.
 Instead, the [[meter|meter]] element is available for such use cases.

 The content of the '''progress''' element should represent the set min/max/value attributes in human readable form.
-This will be picked up by assistive technologies as well as act as an fallback for browsers not supporting the element.
+This will be picked up by assistive technologies as well as act as a fallback for browsers not supporting the element.

 ===Attributes===
 This element supports the HTML5 [[html/global_attributes|global attributes]].